cloudposse/github-action-release-branch-manager/README.md

 Example of workflow that can be added to repository.
-It reacts only on `release.published` event.

 ```yaml
   name: Manager Release Branch